sinancang/oxideye/README.md

 # oxideye 👁️‍🗨️

-"oxideye" is a work in progress that records and logs computer peripheral usage statistics (think mouse distance, key/button press, etc.)\
+"oxideye" is a work in progress that records and logs **computer peripheral usage statistics** (think mouse distance, key/button press, etc.).

 The main goal in developing this for me is:
 1. Learn Rust development 🦀
 2. Discover how many times my mouse goes to the moon and back every week🌕

+---
-Currently the program will listen to your peripherals and periodically log:
+Currently the program logs:
 - Mouse distance (in pixels)
 - Wheel spins
 - Button presses
 - Key presses

+---
-Down the line I intend to add the following:
+Down the line I intend to add:
-- CLI tool to aggregate and view the information
+- CLI tool to aggregate and view the stats
 - Notifications on milestones (when stats exceed certain thresholds)
 - Stat sharing across multiple devices